mdtaarique/Accenture-Virtual-Internship/Documentation.md

 ![image](https://github.com/SwathiLeninMaruboina/Accenture-Navigating-Numbers-Virtual-Internship/assets/111370672/6628d543-eebd-4264-8549-48992fc00946)
 ### Task 1: Project Understanding:
 A data analyst sits between the business and the data.
-· One of Accenture's Managing Directors, Mae Mulligan, is the client lead for Social Buzz.
-· She has reviewed the brief provided by Social Buzz and has assembled a diverse team of Accenture experts to deliver the project.
-· Mae has scheduled a project kick off call with the internal Accenture project team for tomorrow morning.
-· About Client: Social Buzz

 - One of Accenture's Managing Directors, Mae Mulligan, is the client lead for Social Buzz.
 - She has reviewed the brief provided by Social Buzz and has assembled a diverse team of Accenture experts to deliver the project.
 - Mae has scheduled a project kick off call with the internal Accenture project team for tomorrow morning.
 - About Client: [Social Buzz](https://cdn.theforage.com/vinternships/companyassets/T6kdcdKSTfg2aotxT/MsAqi7SNLKw3C6LAr/1664296994014/Data_Analytics%20Client%20Brief.pdf)

 #### Task for Accenture:
-· Client's Problem that Accenture is tasked to address: The client has reached a massive scale within recent years and does not have the resources internally to handle it.
-· Three requirements that Accenture is tasked to fulfil: Audit of big data practice, recommendations for IPO, analysis of popular content

 - Client's Problem that Accenture is tasked to address: The client has reached a massive scale within recent years and does not have the resources internally to handle it.
 - Three requirements that Accenture is tasked to fulfil: Audit of big data practice, recommendations for IPO, analysis of popular content